wpierre-louis/Data-Analysis/README.md

 # Data-Analysis
-Data Analysis in Jupyter Notebook using Pandas, PatPlotLab etc. for national data
+Data Analysis in Jupyter Notebook using Pandas, MatPlotLib etc. for national data